swagatkumarsahoo/SWAGAT-S_IRONFORGE_FITNESS/README.md

 ## Usage

 - Navigate through the sections using the menu or smooth scrolling.
-- Fill out the subscription form to sign up for updates (emails are sent to `anantabose29@gmail.com`).
+- Fill out the subscription form to sign up for updates.
 - Interact with carousels, animations, and counters as you scroll.

 ## Project Structure